Technology is often blamed for causing us stress and inattention.

 But what if technology could solve these problems?

-There is an increasing amount of accessible biofeedback technology available today that can actually help you reduce anxiety and increase your concentration.
+There is an increasing amount of accessible biofeedback devices and machines available today that can actually help you reduce anxiety and increase your concentration.
 Yet a lot of people don't know about them.

 Biofeedback is the process of gaining greater awareness of how your body is functioning.
 By doing this, you learn how to change and manipulate your body and brain at will.